blackstork-io/fabric/docs/tutorial.md

 }
 ```

-Here, a plugin name `blackstork/openai` was added to the list of dependencies in the `plugin_versions` argument
+Here, plugin `blackstork/openai` is in the list of dependencies, listed in `plugin_versions` argument
 in [the global configuration]({{< ref "language/configs.md#global-configuration" >}}).

-With the `hello.fabric` file updated, you can install all required plugins with the `fabric install` command:
+With updated `hello.fabric` file, install all required plugins with the `fabric install` command:

 ```shell
 $ fabric install